sureshkini09/SystemVerilog-for-Verification/README.md

 *   **Connecting the Testbench and Design:** Separating testbench and design, utilizing the interface construct.
 *   Rising and Falling Edge Detector
 *   8-bit ALU
+*   Linear Feedback Shift Register
+*   Parameterized fixed priority arbiter
+*   Round-Robin arbiter

+## Important Points

+*   In synthesizable SystemVerilog, break is NOT allowed inside a for loop (only allowed in simulation/testbench).

 ## Topics to be Covered